platformsh/platformsh-docs/docs/src/development/email.md

 When SMTP support is disabled, that environment variable will be empty.

-{{< note >}}

-Changing the SMTP status will not take effect immediately.
-You will need to issue a new *build*, not just a new deploy, for the changes to take effect.
-That means making a trivial change to some file in Git for the application.

-{{< /note >}}

 ## Ports

 - Port 465 and 587 should be used to send email to your own external email server.